 Best for | Travel insurance plan | Estimated premium rate* |

-*Estimated premium rates are based on a 5D4N single-trip plan to a country in Southeast Asia, all data are accurate at the time of writing as per 7 May 2024.
+*Estimated premium rates are based on a 5D4N single-trip plan to a country in Southeast Asia, all data are accurate at the time of writing as of time of writing.
+Promo prices are subject to change without prior notice.